 Nevada Workers’ Compensation Insurance Costs

 Insurers use three factors to determine premium: risk, employee compensation, and claims history.
 Employees are assigned a class code with a rate based on the work they perform.
 These class codes are multiplied by payroll and an experience modifier that represents the company’s claims history.
-Nevada employers pay between $0.71 and $8.88 per $100.
+Nevada employers pay an average of 93 cents per $100, according to the National Academy of Social Insurance.

 Below is the basic formula for determining workers’ compensation insurance costs: